 The point is, determine in advance, long before the event, what it is you actually are looking to accomplish because EVERYTHING you do related to the tradeshow should be connected back to accomplishing your event objectives.
 Be sure to set specific, quantifiable metrics for measuring the success of your tradeshow.

 Don’t wait until the tradeshow to start generating buzz, get buzzing before the event.
-Ways to do this are by hosting a webinar as a countdown for the show, post on social media, or publish an online press release about what your company will be featuring at the show.
-For larger tradeshows, consider writing a series of blog posts as a guide to the event, like:
+Ways to do this are by hosting a webinar as a countdown for the show, post on social media, or emailing contacts about what your company will be featuring at the show.
+For larger tradeshows, consider writing a series of blog posts as a guide to the event, covering things such as:

 In addition, take the opportunity to personally invite prospects and customers to meet you at the tradeshow.
 Based on what you’ve planned for the show (presentation, promotion, new product launch, demos, free consulting time, etc.), give them a good reason to show up to your booth or session.
 Also, work ahead to schedule appointments with qualified leads for consultations, presentations, demos or other meetings in advance of the event.
 Face-to-face meetings are a great way to nurture leads or even close a deal.

 Booth location plays a critical role in the success of your tradeshow efforts.
 As part of your planning process, you should understand the layout of the exhibit hall and choose a location that will be best suited for high traffic and engagement opportunities.
 This will require registering for the conference far in advance, as last minute registrations will almost always lead to less-than-ideal booth locations.
 With most tradeshows, especially larger ones, you’ll pay a premium for larger spaces and larger spaces are typically located in ideal locations.
 You’ll also want to know your booth setup in advance: the dimensions of your space, ceiling height, access to lighting, internet access, electricity, etc. This will determine how you set up your space.